veyon/docs/admin/reference.rst

 +++++++

 :index:`Primary service port`
-	You can use this option to define the primary :index:`network port` the Veyon service is working with, meaning that it listens to incoming connections and accepts them.
+	You can use this setting to define the primary :index:`network port` which the Veyon Server is listening at for incoming connections.

 	**Default:** *11100*

-Port of the interval VNC server
+Interval VNC server port
-	You can use this option to define the network port the interval :index:`VNC server` is working with.
-This port is not reachable from the outside and is used exclusively by the Veyon service to access screen data via an internal VNC server and forward them.
+	You can use this setting to define the (localhost only) network port used by the internal :index:`VNC server`.
+The VNC server will only listen to it at ``localhost`` so it never is reachable from the network directly.
+It's solely accessed by the Veyon Service which forwards screen data from and user inputs to the internal VNC server.

 	**Default:** *11200*

-Port for function manager
+Feature manager port
-	You can use this option to define the network port the :index:`function manager` is working with.
-This internal components of the Veyon service is an interface between the Veyon service and function processes.
-In contrast to the Veyon service these function processes are running in the context of the signed in user and therefore have to communicate with the Veyon service through this interface.
-This port is not reachable from the outside.
+	You can use this setting to define the (localhost only) network port used by the :index:`feature manager`.
+This internal component is part of the Veyon Service and starts and stops processes to provide specific features.
+In contrast to the Veyon Service these processes in most cases have to run in the context of the logged on user and therefore have to communicate with the Veyon Service through this network port.

 	**Default:** *11300*

-Port for demo server
+Demo server port
-	You can use this option to define the network port the :index:`demo server` is working with.
-The demo server provides screen data from a teacher computer to the network during a demonstration.
+	You can use this setting to define the network port which the :index:`demo server` is listening at.
+The demo server efficiently makes screen data from a selected computer available to all computers participating in a demonstration.

 	**Default:** *11400*

-Activate :index:`firewall exception`
+Enable :index:`firewall exception`
-	Depending on the system configuration can may be impossible for a process running under Windows to listen to a specific port since the :index:`Windows-Firewall` may be blocking connection requests.
-In order to provide access to the service port and the demo server port, exceptions for the Windows-Firewall have to be configured.
-This is automatically done during the installation process.
-If this behavior is unwanted and a manual configuration is preferred, this option can be disabled.
+	Depending on the system configuration it may be impossible to access a listening ports such as the Veyon Service port from the network.
+On Windows the :index:`Windows firewall` usually will block any incoming connections.
+In order to provide access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
+This is done automatically during the installation process.
+If this behavior is not desired and manual configuration is preferred, this option can be disabled.

-	**Default:** *activated*
+	**Default:** *enabled*

-Only allow connections from the local computer
+Allow connections from localhost only
-	If the Veyon service shall not be reachable for other computers in the network, you can use this option.
-For normal computers which shall be access from the Veyon Master, this option must not be activated.
-However, the option could be useful for teacher computers in order to provide an additional security layer beside the access control settings.
-Access to the demo server is not influenced by this option.
+	If you do not want the Veyon Service to be available to other computers in the network, you can use this option.
+This option must not be activated for normal computers that should be accessible from the Veyon Master.
+However, this option can be useful for teacher computers to provide additional security beyond the access control functionality.
+Access to the demo server is not affected by this option.

 	**Default:** *disabled*